 The Board of Directors of the Bank have constituted a Board-level Committee viz. theVigilance Committee which conducts overview of cases of vigilance nature arising out ofactions of the employees of the Bank.
 The Committee meets at least twice a year.

-The Bank has been awarded Certificate of Commitment' bythe Central VigilanceCommission.
+The Bank has been awarded the Certi3cate of Commitment' by Central VigilanceCommission.

-The Bank's Whistle Blower Policy is in sync with all statutory and regulatoryguidelines on Vigil Mechanism.
+The Bank's Whistle Blower Policy is in synchrony with all statutory and regulatoryguidelines on Vigil Mechanism.

 Further details about the Vigil Mechanism are furnished in the Report on CorporateGovernance and the current Whistle Blower Policy of the Bank is available on the Bank'swebsite at the under-mentioned link:http://www.indusind.com/important-links/other-useful-information.html

 Independent Auditors' Report